AnnoyingDoge/My-Portfolio-Site/portfolio-minimal/content/articles/Handheld/index.md

 ---
 title: "Custom Raspberry Pi Handheld"
 description: "This description will be used for the article listing and search results on Google."
-date: "2022-10-25"
+date: "2019-12-01"
 banner:
   src: "../../custom-imgs/handheld/handheld-front.jpg"
-  alt: "Forest village with well, background by Rachel Chen"
+  alt: "A purple 3D printed gaming handheld, powered by a Raspberry Pi."
-  caption: 'Final version of the handheld'
+  caption: 'Final version of the handheld.'
 categories:
   - "Electronics"
   - "Raspberry Pi"